Pokepasaj/docusaurus/docs/api/feature/override.md

         },
     },
     ], {
-        name: 'placeholder', // commenting out the output props these props will be used instead
+        name: 'placeholder', // if we comment out the output props, these props will be used instead
         label: 'placeholder',
     }),
     ]).override(function(props) {